 We went through the checks and eventually conducted a safe landing.

-When the RN aircraft landed on Kanimbla the flight maintenance personnel were keen to find out what had happened, and the gravity of the event immediately became clear by the demeanour of the crew.
 The Aircrewman, Leading Seaman Jeff Weber, spoke to me and said they were close to “spudding in”.
 The Observer LEUT Bradley also stated they were close to “pancaking into the AL Faw peninsula”.

 The Petty officers and I were then briefed by the Flight Commander, LCDR Moggach, who was the flying pilot at the time.
 He explained in vivid detail what had happened: that the No 1 engine had shut down in flight during a low-level pass near a stock pile of unexploded ordnance, which was suspected of being from the IRAN/IRAQ war.
 The crew were able to effect a recovery and fly approximately 30 miles to the port facility where a single-engine running landing was carried out.
 The RN maintenance crew preliminary assessment was the free wheel unit had failed.
 This was able to be confirmed as the number 1 ECU could be rotated by hand in both directions indicating the ECU was no longer mechanically connected to the main rotor gearbox (MRGB).